-For those who have purchased Spain train tickets in on the booking website Renfe, you are probably cringing in recollection of your experiences.
+For those who have tried to buy Spain train tickets on the booking website Renfe, you are probably cringing in recollection of your experiences.

 For those who are heading to Spain in the future but have yet to purchase tickets, you probably have heard the rumors about how bad the service is.

 For those who do not know what I am talking about, you're about to have an eye opening experience.
 Buying tickets on Renfe is quite possibly one of the worst travel experiences one can have, and after several frustrating purchase attempts for our vacation in Spain we figured out 4 great tips to help make your purchasing experience a breeze!

 Why the Headache When Trying to Buy Train Tickets in Spain?

 The notoriety of buying Renfe train tickets comes from many sources throughout the years.
 The network is the main site to purchase all train travel in Spain and also offers some of the best deals you can find.

 But as the attractive ticket prices lure you in, the poor website design and seemingly impossible network results in many headaches as purchase attempt after purchase attempt get denied and timeout.

 This process repeats itself several times over such that many people often just give up on trying to get the deal and spend more money at a 3rd party websites to get past the time required to get Renfe to work altogether.

 But for those who wish to try their luck, follow these four tips we put together after purchasing our own tickets on Renfe Spain with moderately good success!

 Tip #1 – Buy Your Train Tickets in Spain Early (and at the Right Time)